 Frozen fries: €1.85/kg

-When external processing makes sense
+External processing makes sense for these situations

 - Labor-intensive operations: Cutting, filleting, deboning